roberttaylor426/roberttaylor426.github.com/_posts/2014-08-05-primitive-tdd.md

 When asked about the accidental complexity introduced and the subsequent need to write a test which validates that the code indeed throws its hands up in the air when something silly happens, the typical response is "_well, it's tested_".

 It's as if the value of a test always exceeds its cost.
 It's as if tests somehow guarantee a good design.
-There is certainly little or no thought going into improving the design before or after the tests.
+There is certainly little or no thought going into improving the design before or after the tests are written.

 ##Tightly coupled tests